ovh/terraform-provider-ovh/website/docs/d/cloud_project_instances.markdown

 # ovh_cloud_project_instance
 **This datasource uses a Beta API**

-Use this data source to get the list instance in a region of a public cloud project.
+Use this data source to get the list of instance in a region of a public cloud project.

 ## Example Usage

-To get information of an instance:
+To list your instances:

 ```hcl
 data "ovh_cloud_project_instances" "instance" {